Being Cabin Crew | The Ugly Truth Part 4

 Some complained the meal service was delivered too quickly whilst others said it went on for too long.
 There were numerous comments about entertainment screens which at times could not be switched off.

-With me being Jewish and having grown up in a Jewish community I know we’re not always the easiest people to please.
+With me being Jewish and having grown up around Jewish people I know our community can sometimes be difficult to please.
 I’ve become more aware of that in recent years because my partner is not Jewish.
-British Jews often share similar traits so as a community we’re all quite similar.

 Kvetching is typically Jewish.
 The word which literally means “squeeze” in Yiddish commonly refers to the way Jewish people in particular, complain.
 On Chabad.org which is a website about Judaism they say “to kvetch is Jewish”.

 In an article called “kvetching” Rabbi Wohlberg says “we just can’t help it, we’ve been like that since the start.”
-He says there’s a Jewish story about Moses parting the Red Sea.
+He says there’s a story about Moses parting the Red Sea.
 As the water parted and the Israelites passed through they complained the seabed was muddy.
 He goes on to say there’s always something to kvetch about.

 Since the launch of Voice of Customer post-flight surveys I had read hundreds of customer feedback comments from flights to and from various destinations.
 Whilst there was no shortage of negative comments, they weren’t the same as those written by people on the Tel Aviv route.

 At first I couldn’t put my finger on why they were different but then realised, it was Jewish people being typically Jewish.
 We’re all the same and it’s something many of us do.
 It was en masse kvetching.
-Despite all the complaints the crew were still being marked “very good” or “excellent”.
+Despite all the complaints the cabin crew were still being marked “very good” or “excellent”.

 He responded quickly.
 Having gone back into the group to acknowledge his response my partner read my post.
 He told me to delete one line because he said someone will probably take it the wrong way.